sourcegraph/handbook/content/company/strategy/code-graph/index.md

 ## Principles

+### General principles

+Code Graph should be:

+- 🌍 **Universal**: We believe code search should be universal–meaning it should make the entire universe of available code searchable, and that it should be available universally–to every developer, regardless of skill level.
+- 💡 **Easy to use**: The learning curve for search should be as smooth as possible.
+Code can be complicated and we'll strive to make the search experience as painless and intuitive as possible so code is approachable for everyone.
+- ⌨️ **Accessible**: Everyone deserves access to high quality code search; as such, our code search interface should be accessible.
+- 🚀 **Fast**: For any search product to be effectively used, in addition to the above, it must be fast.
+We will continually improve our search performance so users get results back fast regardless of the the size of data we index.
+- ✅ **Relevant**: In order to be useful, search results need to be relevant.
+Our search results will be the most accurate, relevant, and informative results possible.
+Our current results ranking is a first pass specifically targeting Cloud.
+Future work on ranking should also take into account the needs of Enterprise users.
+- 🧠 **Educational**: For everyone to be able to code, we need to foster a culture of knowledge sharing.
+Sourcegraph is in a unique position to leverage search to increase code sharing and education, empowering communities of self-learners.

 ### Abstraction vs. complexity

 According to [The Case for 'Developer Experience'](https://future.a16z.com/the-case-for-developer-experience/) (by [Jean Yang](https://twitter.com/jeanqasaur)), there are two ways to think about categories of developer tools or features today: